isar/isar/docs/docs/crud.md

 ### Get a collection

 All your collections live in the Isar instance.
-Remember the `Contact` class we annotated before with `@Collection()`.
+Remember the `Contact` class we annotated before with `@collection`.
 You can get the contacts collection with:

 ```dart
 final contacts = isar.contacts;